BinaryIgor/blog/blog/pages/about.md

 Hey there!

-I am Igor, <a target="_blank" href="https://igor.roztropinski.com">Igor Roztropiński</a>, a programmer.
+I'm <a target="_blank" href="https://igor.roztropinski.com">Igor Roztropiński</a>, a programmer passionate about unraveling the mysteries of programming, software engineering, software design, computer science, and the inner workings of binary and digital machines.

 <figure>
     <img id="profile-image" src="{{ imagesPath }}/profile.png">
 </figure>

-This is my blog about programming, software engineering, computer science and binary/digital machines in general.
-If you love getting to the core of things and you constantly ponder questions like:
+If you possess an insatiable curiosity and a relentless desire to dive deep into the very essence of (mostly software-related) subjects, constantly pondering questions like:
-* Why exactly does it work like that ?!
+* How does it work, and why exactly does it work that way?
-* Why this is so complicated, can we simplify it?
-Does it really need to be this way?
+* Can we simplify this seemingly complicated solution?
+What is the source of this complexity?
-* Why do we even use this?
-Do we really need it, can we live without it?
+* Do we truly need this, or can we live without it?
-* Ohh, this is how they did it.
-Can we do better? (having previously defined better, of course)
+* Ah, this is how they did it.
+Can we do better?
-* Nice library/framework, but what core (more universal) concepts can we learn from it?
+* While this library/framework is nice, what universal concepts can we extract from it?
+* What alternative approaches and different solutions exist for this problem?

-...and are not satisifed with easy, shallow answer you will feel at home here!
+...and if you crave answers that go beyond the superficial and the obvious, then will feel at home here!

-Also, if you like videos more, <a target="_blank" href="{{youtubeChannelUrl}}"> I run a youtube channel under the same name (Binary Igor)</a>.
+And if you like videos more, <a target="_blank" href="{{youtubeChannelUrl}}"> I also run a youtube channel under the same name (Binary Igor)</a>.

-Finally, If you have some valuable feedback/correction/extension of my work, or just want to get in touch, shoot me an email at <span id="contact-email" class="font-bold">{{ contactEmail }}</span>.
+Finally, if you have valuable feedback, correction or extension of my work, or just want to get in touch, shoot me an email at <span id="contact-email" class="font-bold">{{ contactEmail }}</span>.

 Enjoy as much as I do!